home-assistant/home-assistant.io/source/_docs/installation.markdown

 ## Recommended

-These install options are fully supported by Home Assistant's documentation.
-For example, if an integration requires that you install something to make it work on one of these methods then the integration page will document the steps required.
+Using the Home Assistant OS method is the fully supported installation option by Home Assistant's documentation.
+For example, if an integration requires that you install something to make it work then the integration page will document the steps required.
+The Home Assistant Container method, on the other hand, may have limited documentation available, for example if you want to install and use add-ons.

 <div class='note'>